 Unfortunately the true meaning of Dana is poorly understood in the Western world – a world where work is exchanged for a fee, and everything, even religion, has a price.
 It is not built into our culture to give, and to give freely and generously.
 "Giving" as a spiritual act, to support our Lamas, monks and teachers, is not a concept that is well understood.
 Even yoga, once considered a spiritual practice, has become a marketable "business" in the West, and is taught for a price.
 For our first eight years, the Hermitage operated solely on a donation-only basis.
 Sadly, it eventually became necessary to charge minimal fees to cover the basic costs of our retreats —food for the retreat and small stipends for a few staff members but these fees do not support retreat teachers.
 Almost all of our Dharma-teachers depend solely and exclusively on Dana.
 Whether they can continue to offer retreats depends entirely on the charitable donations they receive from you, the retreat participants.

-At the end of the retreat you will have an opportunity to offer Dana to your teacher and, if you wish, to the Hermitage's resident monastics.
+At the end of the retreat you will have an opportunity to offer Dana to your teacher.
 You may also choose to actively support the Hermitage itself: we are in constant need of funds for general maintenance as well as for future improvements to infrastructure, off-grid transistion, self-sustaining gardens, the Stupa Project, and so much more.
 Please be generous in your giving.

 How much should I give for Dana?
 This is a frequently asked question that is difficult to answer.
 In the true spirit of Dana you should give as much as you can possibly afford.
 When you consider that the teacher receives no wage, no payment other than your basic offering, all in return for the service of helping you, for giving teachings, private counselling and guidance, then you should be motivated, we think, to give very well indeed.